EyGy/PlantPointCloudFormat/SPECIFICATION.md

 ### 4.5 Recommended Base Schema

-Use these IDs for common classes to maximize interoperability:
+Use the following IDs for common classes to maximize interoperability.
+Color values are optional suggestions are for visualization purposes.
+The IDs can be arbitrarilty extended with new custom classes as needed
+(e.g.: "class" leaflet with ID=11 or class "closed_bud" with ID=24).
+Avoid double ususage of already listed IDs for another class (even if the listed class is not present in your dataset).

 | ID | Name | Type | Color RGB |
 |----|------|------|-----------|